vitalinarh/Dino-RL/README.md

 ###### Commands

-[-h] Help: view all the existing commands
+- [-h] Help: view all the existing commands
-[-train] Train: Train an agent.
-Previous progress saved in folder "models" [-newTrain] New Train: Train an new agent.
-Previous agent weights will be deleted.
+- [-train] Train: Train an agent.
+Previous progress saved in folder "models"
+- [-newTrain] New Train: Train an new agent.
+Previous agent weights will be deleted
-[-test] Test: Use the weights saved in the folder "models" for the agent.
+- [-test] Test: Use the weights saved in the folder "models" for the agent